rse/unix-under-windows/README.md

    Save the Public Key under `c:\Users\<username>\Documents\ssh-key-pub.pem`.

 3. **Autostart PuTTY Agent**:<br/>
-   Enable the PuTTY Agent to autostart on login and load the SSH private key.<br/>
+   Enable the PuTTY Agent to autostart on login and load the SSH private key.

    > Rationale: you want it to be running all the time.